Nurses & Clinics

 In addition Graine Rapier, one of our Community Nursing Sisters, is a Diabetic Specialist Nurse and a Nurse Practitioner and has a special interest in COPD.
 A Nurse Practitioner is an experienced nurse who has undergone extra training to allow her to develop skills in the diagnosis and management of common problems in General Practice.
 Graine has the following qualifications: Registered General Nursing Diploma, BSc in Professional Studies in District Nursing, Certificate in Education, Royal College of Nursing Nurse Practitioner Award.
 She has other qualifications in diabetes, continence care, palliative care and nurse prescribing.

 We have staff particularly trained for taking blood samples (phlebotomy as it is correctly known) and blood pressures.
-Kath Bainbridge and Heidi Moore are our Health Care Assistants and this is part of their role in the practice.
-When you are asked to make an appointment to arrange a blood sample, BP recording or an ECG it is likely that you will be given an appointment with Kath or Heidi.
+Kath Bainbridge, Heidi Moore and Vicky Duncan are our Health Care Assistants and this is part of their role in the practice.
+When you are asked to make an appointment to arrange a blood sample, BP recording or an ECG it is likely that you will be given an appointment with Kath, Vicky or Heidi.
 This will free up nursing time for more complex appointments such as Asthma or Diabetic reviews.